numiralofe/fuzzy-sec/pages/data_persistency.md

 * Amount of data.

 **SQL Datasource**

-For the SQL data source either MySQL or Posgtgres are good choices since both of them provide:
+For the SQL data source either MySQL or Postgres are good choices since both of them provide:

 - active/active cluster
 - federation